wtnwin111/interview/src/com/interview/flag/README.md

     transform to find the longest non-decreasing sequence, operation count = num.length - LIS count.
     Longest non-decreasing sequence can calculate using One-Sequence DP.*

-5. Given a cycle (center and radius) and a square (4 points clockwise), write code to check if they have overlap.
+5. [Geometry] Given a cycle (center and radius) and a square (4 points clockwise), write code to check if they have overlap.

     *HINT: solve based on PointPolygonRelation and LineLineIntersection.*